dbt-labs/corp/docs/benefits.md

 [Notion reference](https://www.notion.so/dbtlabs/Perks-Stipends-60efa8c883aa4354b361baeefb86c2c9?pvs=4)

-As part of dbt Lab's total rewards strategy, we provide various stipends to help cover some of the cost associated with working from home; as well as supporting our team members' development and well being.
+As part of dbt Labs' total rewards strategy, we provide various stipends to help cover some of the cost associated with working from home; as well as supporting our team members' development and well being.
 These policies apply to all full-time employees that work for any dbt Labs entity or who are employed through our Professional Employer Organizations (PEO - ie, Remote.com).

 ### How to use Benepass - Perks & Stipend Platform